Adam Lowry Game Preview: Jets vs. Wild

-The Winnipeg Jets, Adam Lowry included, will play the Minnesota Wild on Saturday, December 30, 2023 at 2:00 PM ET.
+Adam Lowry and the Winnipeg Jets will meet the Minnesota Wild at 2:00 PM ET on Sunday, at Xcel Energy Center.
 There are prop bets for Lowry available, and here are some stats to help you with your bets.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.